 Still, strong as such strategies are, they are also rare.
 Understandably so.
 It takes a lot of bravery to neglect something which common sense suggests is a crucial part of your brand’s offering.
 To many, it will come across as suicidal.

 But, as with anything, it is this high barrier to entry that makes the rewards so large.

 If you want to develop a strategy like this, but do so in the most de-risked way possible, then Basic Arts can help.
-We specialise in uncovering the contrarian value which you business is already offering (generally not deliberately), and helping you lean into purposefully it so it drives a powerful wedge between you and the rest of your category.
+We specialise in uncovering the contrarian value which your business is already offering (generally not deliberately), and helping you lean into it purposefully so it drives a powerful wedge between you and the rest of your category.